shashwatsaxena571/neovim/README.md

             http://www.vim.org/iccf/
             http://www.iccf.nl/

-    You can also sponsor the development of Vim.
-Vim sponsors can vote for features.
+    You can also sponsor the development of Vim.Vim sponsors can vote for features.
 The money goes to Uganda anyway.
+    #Support For Good!!!

 [license-commit]: https://github.com/neovim/neovim/commit/b17d9691a24099c9210289f16afb1a498a89d803
 [nvim-features]: https://neovim.io/doc/user/vim_diff.html#nvim-features